-- The FSA will strive to ensure that banks give customers appropriate and detailed explanations about the characteristics of mortgage loans, including the potential fluctuation of interest rates, in order to obtain customers' understanding and consent, and will confirm whether the financial institutions are making efforts to establish the framework of such explanations. - The FSA will encourage financial institutions to maintain smooth financing with appropriate loan judgments that take account of customers' situations, including their economic circumstances, in view of repayment plans that would remain feasible for customers. - The FSA will intensively verify whether, in response to requests from borrowers for changing loan terms, etc. the financial institutions deal properly with borrowers while fully considering the economic situation the borrowers are faced with. - In the case of mortgage loans insured by group guarantee companies (including cases where a guarantee company, etc. acquires mortgage loan claims through payment in subrogation), the FSA will intensively check whether financial institutions are giving guidance to, having dialogue with, and making requests to such guarantee companies so as to ensure that they properly deal with the facilitation of financing.
+- The FSA will strive to ensure that banks give customers appropriate and detailed explanations about the characteristics of mortgage loans, including the potential fluctuation of interest rates, in order to obtain customers' understanding and consent, and will confirm whether the financial institutions are making efforts to establish the framework of such explanations. - · The FSA will encourage financial institutions to maintain smooth financing with appropriate loan judgments that take account of customers' situations, including their economic circumstances, in view of repayment plans that would remain feasible for customers.

+- The FSA will intensively verify whether, in response to requests from borrowers for changing loan terms, etc. the financial institutions deal properly with borrowers while fully considering the economic situation the borrowers are faced with. - In the case of housing loans insured by group guarantee companies (including cases where a guarantee company, etc. acquires housing loan claims through payment in subrogation), the FSA will intensively check whether financial institutions are giving guidance to, having dialogue with, and making requests to such guarantee companies so as to ensure that they properly deal with the facilitation of financing.

-2) Efforts for Formation of a Sound Consumer Finance Market
+2 Efforts for Formation of a Sound Consumer Finance Market

-From the viewpoint of forming a sound consumer finance market in the medium and long term, there is a need for banks to actively handle loans to consumers.
-Therefore, the FSA will continue its work from the previous program year on supervision for loans to consumers with the following points in mind.
+From the viewpoint of forming a sound consumer finance market in the medium and long term, there is a need for banks, etc. to actively handle loans to consumers.
+Therefore, the FSA will continue its work from the previous program year on supervision for loans to consumers with the following points in mind:

-- Understanding the situation as to whether banks are dealing actively with consumer loans, considering their own needs. - Encouraging banks to build up appropriate screening systems which consider the situations of customers, in order to prevent customers from being entangled with excess borrowing.
-The FSA also encourages banks to properly grasp customers' situations on their own for loan examination, instead of relying solely on information from credit information institutions or guarantee examinations of credit guarantee companies even when using them.
+- Understanding the situation as to whether financial institutions are dealing actively with consumer loans, considering their own needs. - Encouraging financial institutions to build up appropriate screening systems which consider the situations of customers, in order to prevent customers from being entangled with excess borrowing.
+The FSA also encourages financial institutions to properly grasp customers' situations on their own for loan examination, instead of relying solely on information from credit information institutions or guarantee examinations of credit guarantee companies even when using them.

-3. Risk Management and Financial System Stability
+3. Risk Management and Stability of Regional Financial System

-The FSA will, with continued close monitoring of the economic and market trends in Japan and overseas, conduct in-depth supervision on the risks facing Major Banks, in terms of the macro-prudential point of view as given below.
-In addition, the FSA, through discussions with the management, as necessary, will encourage Major Banks to further review their initiatives for strengthening profitability and medium to long-term business strategies-including overseas strategies.
+The FSA will, with continued close monitoring of the economic and market trends in Japan and overseas, conduct in-depth supervision on the risks facing Regional Financial Institutions, in terms of the macro-prudential point of view as given below.
+In addition, the FSA, through discussions with the management, as necessary, will encourage Regional Financial Institutions to further review their initiatives for strengthening profitability and medium to long-term business strategies-including overseas strategies.

-(1) Supervision Based on the Macro-prudential Point of View
+(1) Supervision Based on the Macro-Prudential Point of View

-It is vital for Major Banks to ensure robust and comprehensive risk management thoroughly under appropriate management control (governance).
-This is necessary not only for the financial soundness of each financial institution and overall stability of the financial system, but also for Major Banks to fully perform financial intermediary functions by providing a stable supply of funds to support the growth of private companies as well as the real economy in a changing environment.
+It is vital for Regional Financial Institutions to ensure robust and comprehensive risk management thoroughly under appropriate management control (governance).
+This is necessary not only for the financial soundness of each financial institution and overall stability of the financial system, but also for Regional Financial Institutions to fully perform financial intermediary functions by providing a stable supply of funds to support the growth of private companies as well as the real economy in a changing environment.